Oilers end road trip with 2-1 win over Blues

+ST. LOUIS (AP) -- Goaltender Cam Talbot is a big reason why the Edmonton Oilers are in position to make their first playoff appearance since 2006.

-ST. LOUIS (AP) -- Milan Lucic and Mark Letestu scored and Cam Talbot made 25 saves to lead the Edmonton Oilers to a 2-1 victory over the St. Louis Blues on Tuesday night.
+Talbot made 25 saves, and Milan Lucic and Mark Letestu scored to lead the Edmonton Oilers to a 2-1 victory over the St. Louis Blues on Tuesday night.

+''He's been amazing for us,'' Oilers captain Connor McDavid said. ''I don't really know how to explain how much he means to our group.

+''He brings it each and every night and he battles in there no matter what's going on.
+He's been a rock for us and I feel he's been a big leader for our group.''

 Ryan Nugent-Hopkins assisted on both goals for the Oilers, who finished their six-game road trip with a 3-3 record.